 Published 23 June 2020

-The 4th briefing in a 10-part webinar series by the National Press Foundation focused on what to watch for next in the trade war.
+The fourth briefing in a webinar series by the National Press Foundation focused on what to watch for next in the trade war.
 Speakers explored how journalists can best cover US-China trade tensions and the struggle for geo-economic dominance.

 Tit-for-tat tariffs now tack on about 20% to the cost of US and Chinese exports, and US-China trade relations are likely to remain fraught no matter who wins the White House in November.